Powerlearnproject/se-assignment-day-2-git-and-github-Suenzukii/README.md

  Finally verify my Commit on GitHub

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+Branching in Git is a powerful feature that allows developers to work on separate lines of development simultaneously.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?